-FREEBIE ALERT: For people who love checking off things from a list and feeling productive (I’m talking to you, Mr./Mrs. Type A personality!), I made a 31-days challenge worksheet that you can download here by signing up to my newsletter.
-Every day of the week, I suggest a mindful activity to complete in addition to a formal 5-minute sitting meditation session.
-Let me know on Facebook and Instagram how you feel after each week! 🙂
+FREEBIE ALERT: For people who love checking off things from a list and feeling productive (I’m talking to you, Mr./Mrs. Type A personality!), I made a 31-days challenge worksheet that you can download here by signing up to my newsletter (you’ll also get access to my free resource library with tons of freebies).
+Click here to access my resource library!

 7 mindful activities

 Raise your hand if you cannot remember what you ate 2 hours ago.
 I myself am guilty of spending my lunch hour at work shoving food into my mouth without really tasting my food (or even realizing what I’ve shoving into said mouth).
 Therefore, out of the 7 suggested ways to be mindful, I need to practice this one the most!

 For one meal a day, concentrate solely on eating your food.
 No book, no cellphone, and definitely no Excel spread-sheet!
 Chew your food slowly.
 Take small bites.
 Smell the food.
 Admire the colours and textures.
 Let food linger in your mouth to taste the flavour and feel the texture.
 You really want to be consciously savouring this meal, even if it’s just overnight oats.